xuankimtran/docs-1/pages/katalon-testcloud/testcloud-tunnel.md

 description: Introducing TestCloud Tunnel and how to utilize it
 ---

+> Notice:
+>
+> We currently do not support using the tunnel connections behind a proxy.
+>
+> If you cannot load your app after setting up the local testing correctly, you are probably behind a proxy.

 ## TestCloud Tunnel

 A tunnel is used to secure the movement of data from one network to another.